 However, release of a student's directory information may be prevented by the parent or an eligible student.
 This objection must be made in writing to the principal within ten school days of your child's first day of instruction for this school year.
-[See the "Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information" included in this handbook.
+[See the "Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information" included in this handbook or in the forms packet.]